scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 -------------

 A model is a Python class that subclasses django.db.models.Model representing the database table.
-Each attribute of the model represents a database field.
+Each attribute of the model represents a database table field.

-Model classes for yaksh are as follows:
+Models for yaksh are as follows:

 - User